corda/corda-docs-portal/content/en/platform/corda/5.0-beta/corda-cli-reference/cli-commands/rpc-permission-templates.md

 11. Execute some negative testing scenarios, e.g.:
 • Ensure that "UserAdmin" cannot upload CPIs, create vNodes or run flows.
 Ensure that "FlowExecutor" and "vNodeCreator" cannot perform any RBAC operations.

-## Create and Assign Multiple Permissions to a Role

-A dedicated HTTP RPC call which permits the following:

-* Create multiple permissions
-* Assign them all to the existing roles in a single call